eropche/training-todoApp/README.md

-This app todoApp as part of the training
+This app todoApp as part of the training on ReactJS